InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ![bg right](../assets/gqm-landing-page.png)

-#### Example InnerSource Metrics
+***Example InnerSource Metrics***

-* **Usage count** — how many times the InnerSource project is used.
+👀 **Usage count** — how many times the InnerSource project is used.
-* **Code contributions** — Count of commits that do not come from the project owner.
+🤝 **Code contributions** — Count of commits not from the project owner.

 <!-- Slide 12: Key Message

-Are the the metrics being collected, why, and give examples of different companies?
+What are InnerSource Metrics?

+To demonstrate the value of InnerSource, we need to measure it.
+As ISPO leaders, we're often asked to articulate the value of InnerSource to our stakeholders.
+Using the InnerSource Metrics project, we can measure the value of InnerSource meaningfully to our stakeholders.

+For example, usage count demonstrates the reuse of code or other valuable artifacts that would otherwise be duplicated, and code contributions demonstrate collaboration's value, leading to trust and longer employee retention.

+We've built a graph of Goals, Questions, and Metrics to help you answer your stakeholders' questions.
 -->

 ---
 <!--- Slide 13: Key Message --->

-How did I benefit from collecting examples of how different companies are using these metrics?
+How did I benefit from collecting these goals, questions, and metrics?

 <!-- Slide 13: Key Message

-I built connections with people facing the same challenges as me.
-As a result of contributing to the metrics project, I have a network of people I can reach out to when I have questions or need advice.

-My future self will also benefit when it comes time to begin measuring InnerSource projects at my company.
-I will have a list of metrics that have been used by other companies, and I will know who to reach out to for advice.
+Through my involvement in the metrics project, I didn't just gather data; I built a network.
+I connected with professionals who, like me, were navigating the world of InnerSource metrics.
+This wasn't just about numbers but about people facing similar challenges.

+As I contributed to this project, my professional network grew exponentially.
+As a result of these efforts, I'm connected to great, like-minded professionals ready to help expand the value of the InnerSource Commons.

+Looking ahead, this experience isn't a one-time benefit.
+It's an investment in the future.
+When my company expands InnerSource project measurement, we'll be steps ahead, armed with knowledge, connections, and a deep understanding of diverse approaches.

 -->